ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 Description:

-- The `embedActiveConversationId` variable stores the IDs of the currently selected conversations for each embed chat component.
-Each embed chat component is identified by its `embedId` and the corresponding conversation ID stored in the object.
+- The `embedActiveConversationId` variable stores the IDs of the currently selected conversations for each `ConvoStackEmbed` component.
+Each `ConvoStackEmbed` component is identified by its `embedId` and the corresponding conversation ID stored in the object.
 If a conversation is not currently selected for a specific embed component, the value for that `embedId` will be `null`.